tarantool/cartridge/rst/troubleshooting.rst

     confapplier = require('cartridge.confapplier')
     confapplier.apply_config(cfg)

-This snippet reloads configuretion on a single instance.
-All other instances continue operate as before.
+This snippet reloads the configuration on a single instance.
+All other instances continue operating as before.

 ..
 NOTE::

-    In case of further config modifications are made with two-phase commit (e.g. via WebUI or with Lua API), the active config of an active instance will be spread across the cluster.
+    If further configuration modifications are made with a two-phase commit (e.g. via the WebUI or with the Lua API), the active configuration of an active instance will be spread across the cluster.